Pigs Used for Food

 Many people who know pigs compare them to dogs because they are friendly, loyal, and intelligent.
 Pigs are naturally very clean and avoid soiling their living areas.
 When they are not confined on factory farms, pigs spend hours playing, lying in the sun, and exploring their surroundings with their powerful sense of smell.
 Considered by animal behaviorists to be smarter than 3-year-old children, pigs are very clever animals.

-Most people rarely have the opportunity to interact with these outgoing, sensitive animals because more than 90 percent of pigs in the U.S. today are raised on factory farms.
+Most people rarely have the opportunity to interact with these outgoing, sensitive animals.
 These pigs spend their entire lives in cramped, filthy warehouses under the constant stress of intense confinement and are denied everything that is natural and important to them.

 Mother pigs (sows) spend most of their miserable lives in tiny gestation crates that are too small for them to turn around in.
 They are impregnated again and again until their bodies give out and are then sent to slaughter.